-There will be no major structural modifications to the Development, Disorders and Clinical

-Practice programme for 2020/21.
+There will be no major structural modifications to the Cognitive Neuroscience programme for 2020/21.
 That is, no modules have been withdrawn and no modules have been altered such that credit loadings have been changed.
 Thus, the structure of the programme remains as specified.
-The proposed changes purely relate to the way modules will be delivered (in adherence to the plans outlined above).
+The proposed changes purely relate to the way modules will be delivered (in adherence with the plans outlined above).